morris/vanilla-todo/README.md

 however exclusively using custom DOM events.

 - **Data flows downwards** from parent components to child components through custom DOM events.
+Data events are in noun-form.
 - **Actions flow upwards** through custom DOM events (bubbling up), usually resulting in some parent component state change which is in turn propagated downwards through data events.
+Action events are in verb-form.

 The business logic is factored into a pure functional core ([TodoLogic.js](./public/scripts/TodoLogic.js)).
-This is a sensible approach in most UI architectures as it encapsulates state transitions in a portable, testable unit.
+This is a sensible approach in most UI architectures as it encapsulates state transitions in portable, testable units.

 The controller is factored into a separate behavior ([TodoController.js](./public/scripts/TodoController.js)).